• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Carbon Dosing

-Carbon dosing is a way to turbo charge the anaerobic bacteria that remove nitrate and phosphate.
+Carbon dosing is a way to turbocharge the anaerobic bacteria that remove nitrate and phosphate.
 Carbon dosing can be done using NPX Bioplastics in a reactor.

-Further reading: Organic Carbon Dosing Article
+Further reading: Organic Carbon Dosing Article.
+We also have a Carbon Dosing Video.

 Utilizing Algae & Plants